Market Fairness Pricing

 Pricing FrameworkCustomer Strategy

-SPP's framework for ensuring that net prices remain consistent across similar buyer profiles regardless of channel, configuration, sales rep, or negotiation order.
-Market fairness is the operational meaning of "get paid fairly for your value": a consistent net-price target across customer groups, defended by the pricing surface and the scheduled net price discipline.
+SPP's framework for ensuring that scheduled net prices remain consistent across similar buyer profiles regardless of channel, configuration, sales rep, or negotiation order.
+Every deal is prepped uniformly for the deal desk against the same scheduled-net-price target.
+Market fairness is the operational meaning of "get paid fairly for your value": a consistent target across customer groups, defended by the pricing surface and the scheduled net price discipline.
 Asymmetric pricing across similar deal shapes is a structural signal that the architecture isn't holding under negotiation pressure.

 Used in these articles